WenceslausIV/trinity/README.md

 ## How to play the game

-Trinity is a real time strategy card game, you need to promptly think which cards to pick to make the best attack possible.
+You need to promptly think which cards to pick to make the best attack possible.

 ## Card list